2 Ion Movement

 Key Takeaways

-• At equilibrium, there is no net ion movement (but ions are still moving)
+• At equilibrium, ion flow persists through open channels, but there is no net movement

 Test Yourself!